rh17983/Failure-Predictor-PREVENT/Readme.md

 1. Copy the "AnomalyRanker" and the "resources" folders and the requirements.txt, prevent_a.ipynb, premise.ipynb, and results.ipynb files to your computer

-2. Go the the folder you copied the documents to (we will call it root folder)
+2. Go to the folder you copied the documents to (we will call it the root folder).

 3. Update the package manager
 ```